 Dothan, Alabama plays host to the National Peanut Festival every fall and has consistently hosted the event each year since 1947.
 A ten-day long experience, the festival is filled with numerous family activities including amusement rides, animal attractions, agricultural displays, concerts, livestock shows, a parade, and, of course, peanuts!

-Desert Traveling Mom, Karen, says her family really enjoys a visit to the Marana Pumpkin Patch and Fall Festival every year.
-In addition to the requisite pumpkin picking and corn mazes, Post Farms has an “air pillow” perfect for jumping.
+The Marana Pumpkin Patch and Fall Festival has the requisite pumpkin picking and corn mazes, and Post Farms has an “air pillow” perfect for jumping.
 The idea is similar to a trampoline, but it’s safer, more grounded, and inflatable!

 Warner, New Hampshire will host its annual Fall Foliage Festival in October.
 Three days of events include a full lineup of open-air concerts, 2 parades, a 5-mile road race, and more!
 While there is a small fee for parking, admission to the event is free.